 Parent & Teen Session

 This one-day experience takes place outdoors with free-roaming horses and is designed for parents and teens to explore how they relate to each other in real time.
-You won’t be talking about your relationship.
-You’ll be noticing it as it happens.
+You won’t be talking about your relationship—you’ll be noticing it as it happens.

 No horse experience is necessary and all work is done on the ground.
 In this safe and supportive circle, all sharing is voluntary.

-We will specifically work with
+We will practice

 Giving space while staying connected